blue-button/bluebutton.js/README.md

     var xhr = new XMLHttpRequest();
     xhr.open('get', './examples/xml/ccd.xml', false);
     xhr.send();

-    var bb = BlueButton(xhr.responseText);
+    var myRecord = BlueButton(xhr.responseText);

-    // Log demographics JSON object
+    // Log the demographics data
-    console.log(bb.demographics().json());
+    console.log(myRecord.data.demographics.json());
   </script>
 </body>
 ```

 ## Creating a Build

 Run `grunt` to build the library.
-All builds are placed in the [`build/`](/build) directory.

-Be sure to version up `package.json`, `bower.json`, and add any changes to `History.md` before releasing.
+A `build/` directory will be created containing the standard and minified builds.

 ## Running the Test Suite

-Run `grunt test` to run the test suite, which is important to do after making any changes to the way data parses.
-Before you run the tests the first time, you will need to `bower install` to download the sample CCDA the tests expect to use (and `npm install -g bower` if you don't have bower yet).
-The actual tests live in the [`spec/`](/spec) directory.
+Use `grunt test` to run the test suite.
+This is important to do after making any changes to the parsers.
+Before running the tests the first time, run `bower install` to download the sample CCDA the tests require.
+(Run `npm install -g bower` if you don't yet have [Bower](http://bower.io)).
+Tests can be found in the [`spec/`](/spec) directory.